 How Long is Wheat in Breastmilk?

 There is a specific protein in wheat called gliadin.
-A study was conducted showing that 53 lactating women consumed 20 grams of wheat and only 41 tested positive for gliadin .
+A study was conducted showing that 53 lactating participants consumed 20 grams of wheat and only 41 tested positive for gliadin .
 This again shows us not all proteins get into breast milk with consumption.

 The Science On How Long Food Proteins Are In Your Breastmilk